ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #upcoming-changes-all-version-dates}

+**Load balancer provisiong status enumeration expansion.** In an upcoming release, a new value will be added to the load balancer `provisioning_status` property.

+To prepare for this change, verify that any clients retrieving the `provisioning_status` property will gracefully handle unknown values.
+For example, a client might bypass the load balancer, log a message, or halt processing and surface an error.

 **`Instance` response schema change.** In an upcoming release, volume attachments returned in the `boot_volume_attachment` and `volume_attachments[]` properties of an instance will not include the `volume` sub-property if the volume has not yet been provisioned.
 Such volumes are currently represented with empty `crn`, `id`, and `href` properties along with an undocumented sentinel value for `name`.

 To prepare for this change, verify that your client checks that the `volume` property exists for a volume attachment before attempting to access its `crn`, `id`, `href`, or `name` sub-properties.